aws-samples/aws-genomics-nextflow-workshop/README.md

 The benefit of Nextflow on Batch-squared is that since AWS Batch is managing the compute resources for both the master `nextflow` process _and_ the workflow jobs, once the workflow is complete, everything is automatically shut-down for you.

+The next two sub-sections walk through how to containerize Nextflow and create an AWS Batch Job Definition to run the container.
+These resources have already been created in your account for the workshop.

 #### Containerizing Nextflow

-Here, we'll containerize `nextflow` and push the container image to a repository in Amazon Elastic Container Registry (ECR).
-We'll also add an entrypoint script to the container that will enable extra integration with AWS.
+Here, we'll create a `nextflow` Docker container and push the container image to a repository in Amazon Elastic Container Registry (ECR).
+As part of the containerization process, we'll add an entrypoint script that will make the container "executable" and enable extra integration with AWS.

 In your AWS Cloud9 environment navigate to the `nextflow-workshop` folder.
 There you will find the following files: